FermHan/ServerGuide/README.md

 # 4、What's more

-4.1 Maybe you want to install Anaconda2, but to be honest, it's not usually used.
-Because python2.7 has been involved in Anaconda3.
-If you think about it, What is noteworthy is that when you install anaconda2,
+4.1 Maybe you want to install Anaconda2.To be honest, it's not usually used, because python2.7 has been involved in Anaconda3.
+If you think about it, what is noteworthy is that when you install anaconda2,

 > Anaconda2 will now be installed into this location:home/xx/anaconda2
 >